mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

         - How have our prices changed this year compared to last year?
     - These diagnostic questions build upon the descriptive questions.
 They go one level deeper, focusing not on the outcome, but instead on understanding if that outcome should have been expected, or if not, why not.
 This stage looks for the factors that can explain why a certain outcome happened.

-**Forward-looking stages**—focusing on predictive business mindset transitioning from reactive approach to proactive approach.
+**Forward-looking stages**-focusing on predictive business mindset transitioning from reactive approach to proactive approach.

 4.  _Predictive_
     - Questions in this stage are proactive.
 They focus on what is likely to happen next.
 Based on the information companies gather in stages two and three, here are some examples questions that can start to emerge: